siavava/portfolio/content/projects/web/platform-api.md

 \end{tikzpicture}
 $$

-**CRUD over one resource.** The service knows a single Mongoose model, `Post` (`models/post_model.ts`): a `title`, a `tags` array of strings, `content`, and a `coverUrl`.
+The service does CRUD over one resource, a single Mongoose model, `Post` (`models/post_model.ts`): a `title`, a `tags` array of strings, `content`, and a `coverUrl`.
 The router in `router.ts`, mounted at `/api`, maps HTTP verbs onto it: `POST /posts` creates, `GET /posts` lists, `GET /posts/:id` fetches one, `PUT /posts/:id` edits, and `DELETE /posts/:id` removes.
-Each route is thin.
-It reads the body or the `:id`, calls the matching function in `post_controller.ts` (`createPost`, `getPosts`, `getPost`, `updatePost`, `deletePost`), and returns JSON.
+Each route stays thin, reading the body or the `:id`, calling the matching function in `post_controller.ts` (`createPost`, `getPosts`, `getPost`, `updatePost`, `deletePost`), and returning JSON.

-**Types across the boundary.** The `PostType` interface declares a post's shape once and reuses it for the controller signatures and the request and response bodies, so a renamed field surfaces as a compile error rather than a runtime surprise.
+A single `PostType` interface carries the types across the boundary, declaring a post's shape once and reusing it for the controller signatures and the request and response bodies, so a renamed field surfaces as a compile error rather than a runtime surprise.
 One wrinkle rides on it: a post stores `tags` as an array, and `reformatPostTags` in `utils` joins them into a comma string on the way out, so list and single-post responses both hand the front-end the form it expects.

-**Standalone by design.** `server.ts` wires up `cors`, `morgan` request logging, and JSON body parsing, then connects to `MONGODB_URI` and mounts the router; `api/index.ts` re-exports the app for Vercel's serverless runtime.
+The API stands alone by design. `server.ts` wires up `cors`, `morgan` request logging, and JSON body parsing, then connects to `MONGODB_URI` and mounts the router; `api/index.ts` re-exports the app for Vercel's serverless runtime.
 Keeping the API separate lets the